-Former OL Reign coach Farid Benstiti resigned after allegations of abusive comments, NWSL commissioner ousted
+Former OL Reign coach Farid Benstiti resigned after allegations of abusive comments; NWSL commissioner ousted

 The article and Morgan’s tweet sparked outrage against the league that many stated mishandled racism allegations by its Black players in May.

-“Men, protecting men, who are abusing women.
-I’ll say it again, men protecting men, who are ABUSING WOMEN,” Reign forward Megan Rapinoe posted via Twitter on Thursday in response to Portland owner Gavin Wilkinson not speaking against any future hiring of Riley.
+“Men protecting men, who are abusing women.
+I’ll say it again, men protecting men, who are ABUSING WOMEN,” Reign forward Megan Rapinoe posted via Twitter on Thursday in response to Portland Timbers GM/President of Soccer Gavin Wilkinson not speaking against any future hiring of Riley.

 “Burn it all down,” Rapinoe continued in the quote tweet.
 “Let all their heads roll.”

-Predmore, OL Reign coach Laura Harvey and club originals Lu Barnes and Jess Fishlock said Friday that they read The Athletic’s article and didn’t have a formal training Thursday.
+Predmore, OL Reign coach Laura Harvey and club originals Lu Barnes and Fishlock said Friday that they read The Athletic’s article and didn’t have a formal training Thursday.

 “We’re grieving,” Barnes said Friday of herself and teammates regarding allegations against Riley.
 “What happened to one of these players in our league, a couple of them, probably more than we know.
 So, it hurts.
-We think we’re in this safe space, and we’re nine years young still, but you always think the league is moving forward and you want it to, then something like this comes up that was address, kind of covered up and continuing to stay within the league.
+We think we’re in this safe space, and we’re nine years young still, but you always think the league is moving forward and you want it to, then something like this comes up that was addressed, kind of covered up and continuing to stay within the league.
 For the (team), we’re frustrated, sad and grieving.”

 The Seattle Times requested comment from Benstiti via email Friday and has not received a response.

-The Reign (11-7-2), which is on a six-match unbeaten streak, was preparing for a Cascadia derby against Portland at Providence Park on Saturday.
+The Reign (11-7-2), which is on a six-match unbeaten streak, was preparing for a Cascadia derby Saturday against Portland at Providence Park.
 A win would have leapfrogged The Bold to first place in NWSL standings against the Thorns (12-5-2).

 Harvey said the Reign players’ emotions and needs are the priority.
 The club did have a voluntary training Friday.